doublesecretagency/craft-googlemaps/docs/javascript/README.md

 # JavaScript

-There are two JavaScript files which get automatically loaded into the front-end (though this can be disabled) whenever you add a map to a page.
-They will be dynamically loaded into the `cpresources` folder.
+There are two JavaScript files which are automatically loaded into the front-end (though this can be disabled) whenever you add a map to a page.
+They will be copied and loaded from the public `cpresources` folder.

 ```
 /cpresources/{hash}/js/